 "The change to the NFC chip, which is expected to be announced [in June 2018], could pave the way for people to use iPhones for other security-sensitive interactions, from paying transit fares and opening car doors to verifying their identity in other ways," the site predicted.
 This feature was not announced at WWDC in June, but could be on the way.

 What improvements can we expect in terms of iPhone battery and charging tech in 2018?
 Read on to find out.

 According to KGI analyst Ming-Chi Kuo (in a report referred to above), the new models with LCD screens (successors to the iPhone 8 and 8 Plus) will have a 2850-2950 mAh battery.
 This should add up to 8% more capacity than the battery in the iPhone X. In these phones the battery will be rectangular.

-Alternatively, one persistent rumour holds that Apple will take the battery tech it developed for the original 12in MacBook (and retained for the 2016 version) - whereby contoured, layered battery units are stacked inside the chassis in order to take up every possible inch of space - and use these to squeeze more battery capacity inside the fixed or even reduced volume that will be available in future iPhones.
+Alternatively, one persistent rumour holds that Apple will take the battery tech it developed for the original 12in MacBook whereby contoured, layered battery units are stacked inside the chassis in order to take up every possible inch of space, and use these to squeeze more battery capacity inside the fixed or even reduced volume that will be available in future iPhones.

 If photos from Chinese site Chongdiantou are to be believed, Apple may be planning to introduce a more powerful, 18-watt USB-C charger alongside a Lightning to USB cable with iOS devices.
 (Translation here.)

 The iPad currently uses a 10-12W charger.